 By regularly updating your inventory template with sold items, you can easily see when it's time to restock on popular products.
 This helps prevent stock shortages and ensures that your customers will have access to their favorite items.

-For small businesses, keeping track of inventory is essential for tax purposes.
-An inventory template allows you to easily see your total product costs, sales, and profits, making tax preparation much simpler.
+For small coffee businesses, keeping track of inventory is essential at tax time.
+A coffee shop inventory template lets you see your total product costs, sales, and COGS at a glance — making end-of-year reporting much simpler.
+Our COGS spreadsheet can help you go even deeper on cost tracking.